 Sports, auto accidents, and workplace accidents are all common causes of concussions.
 In many accidents, your injuries might have been avoidable.
 If you or your child suffered an accidental concussion, you could be entitled to sue the responsible parties.
-Knowing how much your case may be worth – and whether to accept a settlement offer or take your case to court – may require the knowledge of an experienced personal injury attorney.
+Knowing how much your case may be worth – and whether to accept a settlement offer or take your case to court – may require the knowledge of an experienced Fayetteville AR personal injury lawyer.

 Fayetteville, Arkansas brain injury lawyer Ken Kieklak has helped thousands of clients with their personal injury cases.
 Put that experience to work on your Arkansas brain injury case today by scheduling a free consultation with our brain injury attorney.